gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    More specifically, the 'key' parameter is composed as follows.

    * The 'hkdf' parameter, if present, has as value the HKDF Algorithm used in the OSCORE group.
+This parameter MAY be present.

    * The 'salt' parameter, if present, has as value the OSCORE Master Salt used in the OSCORE group.
+This parameter MAY be present.

-   * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value used in the OSCORE group.
+   * The 'ms' parameter includes the OSCORE Master Secret value used in the OSCORE group.
+This parameter MUST be present.

    * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid), i.e. the OSCORE ID Context of the OSCORE group.
+This parameter MUST be present.

    * The 'group_senderId' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager, as described above.
-This parameter is not present if the node joins the OSCORE group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
+This parameter MUST NOT be present if the node joins the OSCORE group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
 In any other case, this parameter MUST be present.

    * The 'pub_key_enc' parameter MUST be present and specifies the encoding of the public keys of the group members.
 It takes value from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}} (REQ6).
 Consistently with {{Section 2.3 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote an encoding that MUST explicitly provide the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).